paius1/pia-port_forwarding.sh/README.md

   uses curl, geoiplookup, sshfs, and systemd

-  to run this without a password
+  to run without a password

    `sudo visudo -f /etc/sudoers.d/your_username`